serafim-tkachenko/serafim-tkachenko/README.md

 ## Background and tools

 My professional work includes trading analytics, pre-trade risk, data pipelines and distributed systems.
 Earlier industrial computer-vision work led to a co-authored conference paper in 2018.
-I hold an MSc in Software Engineering with honors and completed two semesters of MIPT Deep Learning School.
+I hold an MSc in Software Engineering with honors and I am a member of MIPT Deep Learning School.

 For ML experiments I use Python, PyTorch, NumPy, pandas, scikit-learn, Transformers and SAE-Lens.
 My engineering background includes Java, C++, C#, KDB+ and SQL.